 - Over $75,011,760 million has been invested in Southlake parks since the District was formed, with 75% of the sales tax collected coming from non-resident shoppers.

 - Community Enhancement and Development Corporation Sales Tax District was approved by voters (among other things) to fund the construction of The Marq Southlake, a premier recreation, senior center and banquet hall.

 - The Tax Increment Reinvestment Zone was created to develop Town Square and other taxing jurisdictions helped pay for the Square’s public improvements in the zone.
 Five other entities have helped pay the debt on Town Hall, parks, streets, water lines, sewer lines, sidewalks and drainage improvements.
 Property taxes were “captured” from property owners in the specific geographic area of the zone and then used to pay off debt incurred for the previously mentioned projects.
 The zone encompasses Town Square and a few other locations.

 How can I be sure the City is using debt responsibly?

 Bond rating agencies review financial information to inform investors of key metrics associated with debt issuances.
 Ratings are assigned based on the investment risk.
 Two rating agencies have reviewed the City’s financials, including its debt profile and economic prospects, management decision-making and governance.
 Both have assigned their highest credit rating to the City of Southlake’s property-tax supported debt.

-Having an AAA rating from Fitch (rating document) and S&P (rating document) is a testament to the City’s excellent financial management.
+Having an Aaa rating from Moody's (rating document) and AAA ratings from Fitch (rating document) and S&P (rating document) is a testament to the City’s excellent financial management.